Home Discover Australia Byron Bay, coolest town in Australia

 There is always something going on in Byron Bay.
 Talented musicians from all over the world play on Jonson Street or in one of the city’s cafes.
 Every evening, you can attend free live concerts at the Rails.
 On Fridays, if you feel like dancing to electronic music, The Northern is your best bet.

-Main spots to go out
+Main places to go out

 Where to stay in Byron Bay?